alan-roth/make_it_better_experiment/README.md

 ---
 **Instructions:**
-Run set your OpenAI API key in a config file and the run make_it_better.py
+After cloning the repository, set your OpenAI API key in a config file and the run make_it_better.py

 The program will save the conversation into a log\ directory as conversation.csv along with error.log which will logs key steps of the execution.